odelot/aws-mqtt-websockets/README.md

 ## ChangeLog

+* 1.1.0 - can use AWS STS temporary credentials - change some dynamic to static memory allocation to avoid memory fragmentation
 * 1.0.1 - works with arduinoWebSockets v.2.0.5 and arduino/esp sdk 2.3.0
 * 1.0.alpha - stable - works with arduinoWebSockets v.2.0.2 and arduino/esp sdk 2.1.0
 * 0.3 - own impl of circular buffer